skoestlmeier/monotonicity/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Bug report
-about: Describe this issue template's purpose here.
+about: Please use this template for bug reports only.

 ---